rkuma183/wilsonmar.github.io/_posts/2016-10-26-ports-open.md

 Here is how to see what ports are open listening on a server.

+This is perhaps the most important potential vulnerability.

+Having ports listenting to outside traffic also takes a bit of CPU, which consumes electricity and thus battery life.

 ## Mac lsof #

 0. In a Terminal command line: